ayodelevm/PostIt/README.md

     >In order to use need to have **nodeJs** and **npm** installed on your system.
     >For database you need to install **PostGres** locally or setup with an online client eg. **ElephantSql**
+    >Create two (2) databases one for *development* and the other for *testing*
+    >Change database config variables in the config.json file, based on your own db set-up
     >In other to interact effectively with endpoints, install and use **Postman**

 * Run the app